zsiki/GeoEasy/doc/step_by_step.rst

 .. figure:: images/sel_point.png
 	:align: center

-	Point selection box
+	Point selection box (window header gives hint how many rows to select)

 ::

-	2017.11.26 09:22 - Bearing/Distance
+    2023.10.21 23:01 - Bearing/Distance
     Point num  Point num    Bearing   Distance Slope dis Zenith angle 231        13           293-08-21 4029.889

 The slope distance and the zenith angle are calculated only if the elevations of the points are known.

 .. note::

-	You can use the right mouse button in the field-book or coordinate list windows, too.
-Right click on the point ID and select **Calculate**, a cascading menu appears with the possible calculations for the point.
-If you select the menu item with the point ID an info box will be displayed about the point.
+	*You can use the right mouse button in the field-book or coordinate list windows, too.
+Right click on the point ID and select* **Calculate**, *a cascading menu appears with the possible calculations for the point.
+If you select the menu item with the point ID an info box will be displayed about the point.*

 Orientation on a station
 ~~~~~~~~~~~~~~~~~~~~~~~~